https://homeofficemedia.blog.gov.uk/electronic-travel-authorisation-eta-factsheet-november-2024/

 - If a person’s ETA application is refused, they cannot appeal and instead need to apply for a visa if they still wish to seek permission to come to the UK.

-How does ETA work in the context of the Ireland-Northern Ireland border?
+How does ETA work in Northern Ireland?

-- People who are legally resident in Ireland and from a nationality that does not usually need a visa to visit the UK (e.g. European and US nationals), do not need an ETA when travelling to the UK from within the CTA, provided they hold acceptable evidence of their residence status.
-Full guidance on this can be found at GOV.UK
+- Non-Irish residents of Ireland from nationalities that do not need a visa to visit the UK (e.g. European and US nationals), do not need an ETA when travelling to the UK– including Northern Ireland – from within the Common Travel Area which includes Ireland, provided they hold acceptable evidence of their residence status.
+Full guidance on this can be found at GOV.UK.
+If they are travelling to the UK from outside the Common Travel Area, they will need an ETA before they travel, once required for their nationality.

 Are ETAs needed by those transiting through the UK?
 If so, why?